Emulating the local Kuramoto model with an injection-locked photonic crystal laser array: Lasers as limit cycle oscillators

 Therefore, in Eq. (\ref{eq:SL}), the linear $\gamma_c\varepsilon\alpha/2$ and nonlinear term $\beta\gamma_c|\alpha|^2\alpha/2$ can be interpreted as gain and gain saturation, respectively.
 Here, it is important to stress that the laser oscillation itself is interpreted as limit cycle oscillation, and thus the resonance frequency of the laser cavity $\omega_c$ is the oscillation frequency of the limit cycle.
 As limit cycle oscillation emerges only in a nonlinear dissipative system with energy injection, lasing is achieved with the cavity decay, pumping, and gain saturation (nonlinearity).

-Finally, we comment on the fact that the assumption $\gamma_c\ll\gamma_\|$ is not valid in real PhC lasers because they are semiconductor lasers, and thus the carrier lifetime is much longer than the photon lifetime (a class-B laser).
-For semiconductor lasers, the effects of photon-carrier dynamics are described by the rate equations (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}).
-However, we found that Eqs. (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) and the Stuart-Landau equation even quantitatively provide the same results except for turn-on dynamics.
+Finally, we briefly comment on the effect of photon-carrier dynamics on synchronization properties, which will be important in real PhC cavity lasers.
+Since PhC cavity lasers are semiconductor lasers, their carrier lifetime is much longer than the photon lifetime (sometimes called class-B lasers \cite{Arecchi2012}), and the relaxation oscillation appears around lasing threshold \cite{Takemura2012,Wang2015}.
+Therefore, in real PhC cavity lasers, the adiabatic elimination approximation of the carrier degree of freedom cannot be justified, and we need to directly simulate the rate equations (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}).
+Fortunately, we found that Eqs. (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) quantitatively provide the same results as the Stuart-Landau equation as long as phase dynamics are concerned, which can also be confirmed with the phase equation of motion for the class-B rate equations.
+See Section 4 in the supplemental material.